 This is the point of view from the side just outside the wooden fence that has a carpet of creeping plants on it for a classic look that contrasts the modern house with a different white textured exterior for the second floor that has large glass windows.

 12. Iconic Modern Industrial Home Featuring Fabulous Indoor-Outdoor Lifestyle

 This is the backyard view of this modern Industrial-style house.
 It looks like it is made up of three steel containers stacked on top of each other.
-The first floor has an open patio and large glass walls contrasting the black exterior walls same as the second floor that has a balcony over the patio.
+The first floor has an open patio and large glass walls contrasting the black exterior walls same and the second floor has a balcony over the patio.